PNNL-Comp-Mass-Spec/MS-File-Info-Scanner/Readme.md

   if the .raw file has pressure data (or similar) stored in it, this program will also create plots of pressure vs. time
   * These are labeled "Addnl Plots" in the index.html file
 * For .UIMF files, if the file includes pressure information, a pressure vs. time plot will be created
-* The software also creates an html file named `index.html` that shows an overview of each plot, plus a table with scan stats
+* The software also creates an HTML file named `index.html` that shows an overview of each plot, plus a table with scan stats

 Use `/LCGrad` to save a series of 2D LC plots, each using a different color scheme
 * The default color scheme is OxyPalettes.Jet